sneha-afk/13s-docs-by-sneha/docs/make.md

 ### Single program

+{: .note}
-Note that this example Makefile also links the math library in the executable.
+This example Makefile also links the math library in the executable.
+Notice how the library flags come after the rest of the compile command.

 {: .important}
 Only one of the source files can contain a `main()`, as an executable can be built from multiple object files, but only one of those object files can contain the execution starting point!